5T33Z0/OC-Little-Translated/11_iGPU/README.md

 Incomplete collection of Intel iGPU related fixes.

 ## Force-enabling graphics with a fake Platform-ID
 ⚠️ This is only for users who don't have graphics output at all.
-It's only a temporary solution to force-enable software rendering of graphics in macOS, so you can at least  follow the instructions on-screen to generate a proper framebuffer patch.
-If your display is working already, skip this step!
+It's only a temporary solution to force-enable software rendering of graphics in macOS, so you can at least have a picture output so you can generate a proper framebuffer patch with Hackintool for example.

 First try adding `-igfxvesa` boot-arg to the config.plist and reboot.
 This will enable VESA mode for graphics which bypasses any GPU and uses software rendering instead.